Hazarre/Criteria-hessel-museum/README.md

 # Criteria-hessel-museum
- Exploratory Data Analysis to find patterns from past collections of artwork to generate future exhibition groupings
+Exploratory Data Analysis to find patterns from past collections of artwork to generate future exhibition groupings, as part the project [Criteria at Bard College Hessel Mesuem](https://ccs.bard.edu/museum/exhibitions/629-criteria) in Winter and Spring 2021.